scipy-conference/scipy_proceedings/papers/allen_downey/allen_downey.rst

 investigation:

 -  The NSFG includes data from male respondents, starting with Cycle 6 in 2002.
-We plan to repeat our analysis for male respondents.
+We plan to repeat our analysis for these men.

 -  There are many subgroups in the U.S. that would be interesting to explore, including different regions, education and income levels,